tcmacdonald/intro-to-javascript/data/class-three.md

 * Add a div to your html that is 100px by 200px
 * Bind events to the div in your javascript file
 * Don't forget to surround your events with document ready
-* Try to change size, color, or event the html inside the div
+* Try to change size, color, or the html inside the div
-* *Bonus:* change all the onclick events to jQuery click events

 ---